Meet the Change Agents

 An early memory is of watching TV, and when her mother told her to shut it off and get back to her homework, she replied, “This is my homework.
 I’m studying commercials.”
 Even then, she knew.
 Mollie handles accounts in an account exec capacity but her passion is the sure hand she brings to Experiential.
 Mollie knows that as rewarding as a successful event program can be, it’s fraught with the unknown, and nothing unsettles her applecart, which is why we call her, The Unsinkable Mollie Bauer.

 Jenn is a focal point at Fraser.
 She guards the intersection of assignments, the assigned, budgets and timelines.
 She has extensive knowledge in production, post-production, and has implemented several integrated, multi-media campaigns for Energizer, Dole Packaged Foods, Infiniti, Kaiser Permanente, LA County & California State Departments of Public Health and First 5 California.
-She directs all personal inquiries to her French bulldog, Einstein.
+She directs all personal inquiries to her dog, Einstein.

 Reading.
 Cooking.
 British Comedies.
 Yakuza Movies.
 Man Man.